-Is stronger than ?
+Is vodka stronger than whiskey?
 This is a common question, and as an expert sommelier and brewer, I can provide you with a detailed answer.
-While the term “stronger” can be subjective, we can look at the content and composition of both vodka and whiskey to compare them.
+While the term “stronger” can be subjective, we can look at the alcohol content and composition of both vodka and whiskey to compare them.

 Let's start with the alcohol content.
 On average, vodka has an alcohol content of about 35%.
 However, it's important to note that this can vary among different brands and types of vodka.
 Whiskey, on the other hand, generally has a higher alcohol content, typically ranging from 40% to 50%.
 Some varieties of whiskey can even have alcohol contents exceeding 50%.